metallurgical/waf-firewall-hardening/README.md

 BasicRule wl:1010 "mz:$URL:/|$ARGS_VAR:q";
 ```

 Paste following content at the end of `/etc/nginx/naxsi.rules` and turns of `#LearningMode`.
 This time, `naxsi` will only blocks the request if the request matched with the rules defined above.
+Check [rules](https://github.com/nbs-system/naxsi/wiki/rules-bnf) for more details.
 Once everything in place, reload nginx

 ```
 service nginx reload